Learn More About The Novel Coronavirus, COVID-19 And Wisconsin

-Officials from the state Department of Health Services are mandating that people work from home if possible unless they are employed in an essential sector.
+Officials from the state Department of Health Services are recommending that people work from home if possible unless they are employed in an essential sector.
 On March 24, the agency intensified an existing ban on public gatherings, prohibiting all public and private gatherings of any size outside of individual households, with the exception of some facilities considered critical infrastructure.
-The ban is expected to have a major impact on business in the state and jobless claims skyrocketed, straining the state's unemployment system and exposing underlying problems.
+The ban had a major impact on business in the state and jobless claims skyrocketed, straining the state's unemployment system and exposing underlying problems.

 The pandemic is also affecting both domestic and international air travel.
 Many nations have closed their borders, and the land borders between the U.S. and Canada and Mexico have been ordered to close to most traffic.
 On March 19, the U.S. State Department warned Americans against all international travel.
 By mid-summer, U.S. residents were banned from entry to most nations.